turingschool/backend-curriculum-site/module2/success/index.md

 - Understand best use of route helpers and path helpers

+##### Functional in the following skills

+- Implement RESTful routes for resources
+- Implement and understand namespace and nested routes

 ## HTTP

 ##### Mastery in the following skills

 - Diagram and explain the HTTP request/response cycle

+##### Functional in the following skills

+- Understand the different segments of a URL (protocol, host, path, query params)
+- Understand application state and sessions

+##### Familiarity in the following skills

+- Understand what headers, body and status codes are in this context

 ## Testing